keycloak/keycloak-quickstarts/action-token-authenticator/README.md

 If you open the pom.xml file you'll see that the add-spi-configurations execution creates a configuration of a single custom SPI implemented in this example:

- *  `external-app-notification` action token handler is given a secret key that is used in step 5 to verify that the invocation comes from the correct app.
+ *  `external-app-notification` action token handler is given a HMAC secret key that is used in step 5 to verify that the invocation comes from the correct app.

 The custom authenticator is configured in admin console within the flow that uses it: